throput/apidev/docs/source/index.rst

 * managing different API versions.

-Being the contributors to this open-source project, we are software architects and engineers who have been developing API-equipped application services in our own organizations and are passionate about sharing our learning and implementaiton experiences on this website.
+Being the contributors to this open-source project, we are software architects and engineers who have been developing API-ready application services in our own organizations and are passionate about sharing our learning and implementaiton experiences on this website.